uhlerlab/TRIM/README.md

 # TRIM (TCR-RNA Integrating Model)

 Code for paper: Multimodal framework for the joint analysis of single-cell RNA and T cell receptor sequencing data predicts T cell response to cancer immunotherapy

+## System requirements
+The code has been developed and tested on a high-performance computing system running Ubuntu 20.04.4 LTS.
+The system is equipped with an AMD EPYC 7513 32-Core Processor, 2 TB of RAM, and eight NVIDIA RTX A6000 GPUs (each with 48 GB VRAM), using CUDA version 12.2 and NVIDIA driver version 535.104.12.
+The demo application of our pipeline can be run on significantly less powerful hardware, requiring:
+- Linux-based system
+- at least 20 GB of free disk space
+- *one GPU*
+- an internet connection

 ## Installation

 Follow the two steps illustrated below